Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

-- **Crimson** is used for all headings, giving a consistent feel throughout the website.
+- **#A62632 Crimson** is used for all headings, giving a clean, consistent feel throughout the website.
+Crimson on a white background draws attention to the headings.

-- **White** is the backdrop of all headings and text on the website.
+- **#FFFFFF White** is the backdrop of all headings and text on the website.
 The bright colour emphasises clarity and removes visual clutter.
 The black text is easily readable on the white background.

+- **#2632A6 Blue** is used for some buttons such as the log in button.

+- **32A626 Green** is used for buttons such as the register button.

-- **Persian Green** is used for all buttons which contain intuitive labels.
-This provides a congruent look on each page, allowing users to easily find their desired button.
+- **#26A69A Persian Green** is used for neutral buttons.
+This allows users to easily identify buttons on the screen.
+It is also used as the button hover colour.